sujatasaini/Kuzushiji-DropBlock/README.md

 ## Get the data

 💾  You can run [`python download_data.py`](download_data.py) to interactively select and download any of these datasets!
-    You can also download the data from [Kaggle](https://www.kaggle.com/anokas/kuzushiji) as well as participate in to [Kaggle Kuzushiji Recognition](https://www.kaggle.com/c/kuzushiji-recognition) Competition.
+    You can also download the data from [Kaggle](https://www.kaggle.com/anokas/kuzushiji) and participate in [Kaggle Kuzushiji Recognition](https://www.kaggle.com/c/kuzushiji-recognition) Competition.

 # Results